theoportlock/workforce/README.rst

 Installation
 ------------
-Installation can be done with
+Installation can be done with:

 .. code-block:: bash